 Whatsoever, this may be a chance for you to explore variable innovative options for internal communication such as internal blogs that you may otherwise ignore.

-Opportunism as a personal characteristic is mostly used in the wrong sense, especially when expressed in the time of crisis, but it doesn’t really need to be like that.
+Opportunism as a personal characteristic is mostly used in the wrong sense, especially when expressed in a time of crisis, but it doesn’t really need to be like that.

 Examples are numerous, but one of the most… well, let’s say, creative ones being the news about the thieves who stole a valuable Van Gogh painting on the artist’s birthday from a Dutch museum that is closed due to pandemics.
 What these thieves did has sent a strong message to the artistic community, mainly because they have found a way to use the current situation for their own benefit - and make it extravagant by doing it on a specific day!